PhD Program in Speech, Language, and Hearing Sciences

 • Faculty engage graduate scholars in a variety of topics covering interdisciplinary research on normative and disordered processes in speech, language, voice, swallowing and hearing.

-• As a PhD student, you will be fully funded (for the first four years of your degree) through a variety of sources, including individual fellowships (at the university and national level), two NIH training grants, research assistantships and teaching assistantships.
+• As a PhD student, you will be fully funded (for the first five years of your degree) through a variety of sources, including individual fellowships (at the university and national level), two NIH training grants, research assistantships and teaching assistantships.
 Additional years of funding are dependent on successful progress towards degree, and availability of funds.
 You will receive individually tailored training, and students from our program have an exemplary history of moving into impactful research-oriented and academic careers.

 • We are committed to ensuring an encouraging, supportive, collaborative and inclusive environment for our PhD students to thrive as members of the broader academic community.